Course title

 Goals and objectives

-2. Explain the principles behind major processing methods for audio, images, and video.
+2. Explain the major processing methods for audio and visual data according to specific situations and objectives.

 Relationship between 'Goals and Objectives' and 'Course Outcomes'